Appeals

 However, if you receive a Notice of Appeal, and you wish to file your own appeal against the orders, you may file a Notice of Appeal endorsed as a cross-appeal.

-If you oppose an Application in an Appeal, you should file a Response to an Application in an Appeal or Response to an Application in a Case (Form 2A) depending on the type of appeal, supported by an affidavit.
+If you oppose an application relating to an appeal that has been filed, you should file a Response to an Application in a Case (Form 2A), supported by an affidavit.

 You should not attempt to file the Application in a Case until your Notice of Appeal has been accepted for filing.

-All Family Court Act 1997 (WA) Appeals and Applications in an Appeal are to be elodged via the eCourts Portal of WA.
+All Family Court Act 1997 (WA) Notices of Appeal, applications relating to the appeal, and responses to applications relating to an appeal are to be elodged via the eCourts Portal of Western Australia.

 Filing fees apply to all Notices of Appeal (unless you are eligible for a fee exemption), and there may be fees for appeal hearings.